-Address all questions about illustrations, charts, or tables to the CME Subscriptions & Bulletins Department managing editor.
+Address all questions about illustrations, charts, or tables to the FP Essentials' staff.

 10. Quiz Questions.
 Following completion of the monograph, a medical editor will write quiz questions based on the content of the manuscript.
 Authors will be expected to review, edit, and approve these questions.

 1. Duplicate Publication.
-The CME Subscriptions & Bulletins Department has a strict policy on duplicate publication.
+The FP Essentials' staff has a strict policy on duplicate publication.
 All materials submitted by authors must be original work not published or submitted elsewhere, including other AAFP publications (eg, American Family Physician [AFP]).